Mobility Policy Bundle to Administer Telecommuters

 This policy has been updated to reflect the requirements of PCI-DSS, Sarbanes-Oxley, HIPAA, and ISO.
 The policy comes as both a WORD file and a PDF file utilizing a standard CSS style sheet.

 A Chief Mobility Officer is needed to direct the development and revisions to policies and procedures for the general operation of the mobility initiatives and its related activities.
-Some of the responsibilities included in the full job description of the CMO are:
+Some of the responsibilities included in the full job description are:

 - Gaining visibility into the compliance of remote devices